Remembering Budgie BillFor the record - and I cannot stress this enough - I did not kill Bill.

 Did you kill Bill?

 So we wheeled around to the nearby Soft Moc shoe store to get a shoe box (with comfy stuffing) and headed back to the shop to clock out.
-I assumed Rachel's intent was to keep the bird, as she muttered something about her boyfriend not loving the idea, but as I would find out later via a Facebook thread she started, she had other, more altruistic plans.
+I assumed Fuglet's intent was to keep the bird, as she muttered something about her boyfriend not loving the idea, but as I would find out later via a Facebook thread she started, she had other, more altruistic plans.

-Very sad, though that didn't stop her friends (okay, me, though I shamelessly stole the 'Kill Bill' meme from my pal Don, who misunderstood Rachel's post and thought I killed the bird) from having some fun on social media.
+Very sad, though that didn't stop her friends (okay, me, though I shamelessly stole the 'Kill Bill' meme from my pal Don, who misunderstood Fuglet's post and thought I killed the bird) from having some fun on social media.

 That's also when we discovered Bill was a girl, as we had been under the assumption Bill was a boy.
 Patriarchal, perhaps, but I went that route because I assumed the female House Sparrow climbing the wall with our Budgie was enamoured with Bill's resplendent plumage.
 More likely the sparrow was warning Bill to stay the hell away from her husband watching from a distance.

-Anyway, one of Rachel's friends, a far greater bird expert than either of us, declared Bill to be female because of the colouration around her cere, the beak hole that surrounds her nostril.
+Anyway, one of Fuglet's friends, a far greater bird expert than either of us, declared Bill to be female because of the colouration around her cere, the beak hole that surrounds her nostril.
 I will take your word on that, Lisa-Lee.

 |Wild Budgie eggs found in an|